Target Class Does Not Exist In Laravel 8

 }

-But,In laravel 8 the $namespace variable was removed and the Route declaration changed as below:
+However, in Laravel 8, the $namespace variable was removed, and the Route declaration was altered as follows:

 protected $namespace = null;